Welcome to the beta! Please open a GitHub issue if you have feature requests or find any issues.

 #Navigation

 Navigation in Zudoku can be customized at several layers.
 The primary is the top navigation tabs.
 Tabs can reference pages, plugins, or external links.
 The secondary is the sidebar navigation.
-The sidebar can be customized to show additional links or content.
+Sidebars are associated with documents via unique ids, providing greater flexibility in organizing your content, similar to how Docusaurus handles sidebar associations.

 #Top Navigation

-The top navigation is defined in the topNavigation array of the Zudoku Config file.
-Each item in the array is an object with an id and label.
-The id is used to identify the tab, and the label is the text that will be displayed.
+The top navigation is defined in the topNavigation array of the Zudoku config file.
+Each item in the array is an object with a label and an id.
+The label is the text that will be displayed in the navigation bar, and the id is used to determine the path the tab will navigate to.

 {